Sunday, October 12, 2025

 (2) To act as a phone phreak.

-1972: An altered spelling of freak, applied by and to the phone phreaks, constructed by blending the ph of phone with freak.
-Phone is from the Ancient Greek φωνή (phōn) (sound).
+1972: An altered spelling of freak, applied by, to and of the "phone phreakers", the construct being Ph(one) + (f)reak.
+Phone (a clipping of "telephone" and in use at least since the early 1880s) was from the Ancient Greek φωνή (phōn) (sound).
 Freak was first used circa 1560 in the sense of a "sudden change of mind or something done on a whim" and is of uncertain origin but thought probably from a dialectal word related to the Middle English frekynge (capricious behaviour; whims) and friken & frikien (briskly or nimbly to move) from the Old English frician (to leap, dance) or Middle English frek (insolent, daring) from the Old English frec (desirous, greedy, eager, bold, daring).
 The ultimate root may be the Proto-Germanic frekaz & frakaz (hard, efficient, greedy, bold, audacious) in which case, it would be related to the phreak as a noun.
 Related were the Old High German freh (eager) and the Old English frēcne (dangerous, daring, courageous, bold).
 In linguistics, words like phreak are known as a sensational spelling and the trend continued in the post-web world from the 1990s onwards with creations such as phat and phishing.
 Phreak is a noun & verb, phreaker is a noun and phreaked & phreaking are verbs; the noun plural is phreaks.

 The phone phreakers